 – Obtain a minimum score against any job specific criteria specified.

-Candidates applying under the terms of the GIS, who meet the minimum criteria outlined above, will be invited to attend an interview.
+Candidates applying under the terms of the DCS, who meet the minimum criteria outlined above, will be invited to attend an interview.

 GLP departments’ processes are underpinned by the principle of selection for appointment on merit on the basis of fair and open competition as outlined in the Civil Service Commission’s Recruitment Principles which can be found at http://civilservicecommission.independent.gov.uk